grymmjack/qb64pe-wiki-to-markdown/markdown_files/LOADFONT.md

 * If no path is specified for fontFileName$ and the font file isn't in the same folder as the resulting binary, QB64 attempts to load from the default %SystemRoot%\Fonts path.
 Similar known locations are searched in other operating systems.
 * size& is the [INTEGER](INTEGER.md) height of the font.
 If the size is too large or small an error will occur.
 * Optional comma separated style parameter(s) used are literal STRINGs (in quotes) or can be contained in variable(s).
-* "MONOSPACE" loads a font with all characters occupying the same width.
+* MONOSPACE loads a font with all characters occupying the same width.
 Results may be too spaced out for fonts that aren't designed for monospace use.
-* "BOLD", "ITALIC" or "UNDERLINE" create bold, italic or underlined fonts when available in font.
-* (valid for QB64 versions prior to 1.000).
-* For QB64 1.000 or later , you must specify the proper file name according to the desired attributes.
-For example, Courier New is in font cour.ttf while Courier New Bold is in font courbd.ttf , as shipped with Windows.
+* BOLD, ITALIC or UNDERLINE create bold, italic or underlined fonts when available in font (only valid before QB64 v0.960 , later you must specify the proper file name according to the desired attributes, e.g. cour.ttf for normal, courbd.ttf for bold etc.).
-* "UNICODE" loads Unicode fonts such as cyberbit.ttf which is included in the QB64 downloads.
+* UNICODE loads [Unicode](Unicode.md) fonts such as cyberbit.ttf which is included in the QB64 downloads.
-* "DONTBLEND" turns off [_ALPHA](ALPHA.md) blending of fonts.
-This can also be done with the [_DONTBLEND](DONTBLEND.md) statement.
+* [DONTBLEND](DONTBLEND.md) turns off _ALPHA blending of fonts.
+This can also be done with the _DONTBLEND statement.
-* "MEMORY" will treat fontFileName$ as a memory buffer containing the font file instead of a file name.
+* MEMORY will treat fontFileName$ as a memory buffer containing the font file instead of a file name.
-* "AUTOMONO" will automatically detect monospace fonts and set the "MONOSPACE" flag if fontFileName$ is monospaced.
+* AUTOMONO will automatically detect monospace fonts and set the MONOSPACE flag if fontFileName$ is monospaced.

 </blockquote>